barnett-yuxiang/cookbook-ai/book-quick-start-guide-to-llms/README.md

 The combined strength of PEFT and LoRA offers an impressive reduction in training time and memory requirements, allowing for more flexible and optimal LLM fine-tuning without sacrificing much (if any) performance.

 Summary: Our focus on fine-tuning BERT for classification highlighted that even simple tasks can be greatly optimized with techniques such as `freezing`, `gradient accumulation`, and `semantic downsampling`.
 Careful balancing of these elements can lead to improved performance.
 The depth of control and customization available when we fine-tune these models are vast and permit us to adapt them to a wide array of tasks and domains.

+### 9 Moving LLMs into Production

+Quantization is a technique used to reduce the precision of the weights and biases in a neural network.
+It results in a smaller model size and faster inference time, with a modest decrease in model accuracy.
+Different types of quantization are possible, including dynamic quantization (where weights are quantized at runtime), static quantization (which also includes input/output value scaling), and quantization-aware training, where the quantization error is considered during the training phase itself.

+Pruning is another technique that helps reduce the size of an LLM.
+It involves removing those weights in the neural network that contribute the least to the model’s output, thereby reducing the complexity of the model.
+This results in faster inference times and a smaller memory footprint, making it particularly useful for deploying models in resource-constrained environments.